-Have you ever found yourself so deeply involved in a task or hobby that hours pass by in the blink of an eye?
+Have you ever become so absorbed in a task or hobby that hours pass unnoticed?
 For many people with ADHD, this is commonly called hyperfixation.
 While ADHD is often associated with inattention, hyperactivity, and impulsiveness, hyperfixations are another, less-discussed aspect of ADHD that can significantly impact daily life.

 What is hyperfixation?